forestryio-templates/cloudinary-lightbox/README.md

 | `wrapperSelectors` | `string` | A comma delimited list of valid CSS selectors to source transforms from.
 Useful for markdown content. | `undefined` |
 | `template` | `string` | A valid mustachejs template for rendering the lightbox.
 Use the `{{{ image }}}` variable to place the generated image. | [Default template](./src/theme/template.mustache) |

+### Custom Styling (CSS)

+If you want to customize the CSS for the lightbox, feel free to exclude or extend the [very basic default theme](./src/theme/template.css) with your own CSS.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):